stefan-zobel/java9-concurrent-backport/README.md

 java9-concurrent-backport is a backport of the upgraded (`JEP 266`) Java 9 CompletableFuture API (extended by the new Java 12 CSR `JDK-8211010` exception handling methods) for Java 8.
-In addition, it contains a Java 8 version of the new Java 9 reactive-streams Flow and SubmissionPublisher API (also JEP 266) and of the new Java 9 Collections factory methods (`JEP 269`).
+In addition, it contains a Java 8 version of the new Java 9 reactive-streams Flow and SubmissionPublisher API (also JEP 266) and of the new Java 9 Collections factory methods from `JEP 269` (updated to the Java 14 implementation).

-The API is exactly the same as in Java 12 with the exception that it doesn't live in the package `java.util(.concurrent)` but rather in the package `java9.util(.concurrent)`.
+The API is exactly the same as in Java 14 with the exception that it doesn't live in the package `java.util(.concurrent)` but rather in the package `java9.util(.concurrent)`.

 The JEP 269 convenience factory methods for collections are located in companion classes for the